 - Sodalite – This crystal contains aluminum ( I almost sold one of these last April and had a “yoni sphere” listed in my store two weeks prior to writing this article)

 - Sunstone – This crystal contains aluminum

-- Tiger’s Eye – Contains asbestos fibers that can break off ( Sold a few no porous versions of these and use one myself.
+- Tiger’s Eye – Contains asbestos fibers that can break off ( Sold a few non porous versions with this disclaimer and used one in the past.
 If your egg is broken or porous, throw it out!)